 Distance: 4.3 miles Location: Rayrigg Meadow picnic site Coordinates: N 54.37897, W 2.91924

 |Queen Adelaide's hill|

 Travelling:Turn right out of the car park and continue on the A592 towards Bowness.
-After almost 1 mile, you enter the outskirts of Bowness and soon on the right is Rayrigg Road car park which is ideally placed to visit the town.
+After approx 0.6 miles pass the new Windermere Jetty boat museum and enter the outskirts of Bowness.
+Shortly on the right is Rayrigg Road car park which is ideally placed to visit the town.

 Distance: 5.3 miles Location: Bowness-on-Windermere, Rayrigg Road car park Coordinates: N 54.36591, W 2.91993

 The picturesque lakeside area is slightly separate to the town centre but often just as busy.
 There are a number of jetties where you can catch one of the many Windermere lake cruises.
 Beyond the jetties is Glebe Road which forms a popular loop along the lake shore.
 Within this loop is a large open recreational area known as The Glebe.
 The grassy area provides lovely views up the lake and there are various activities available such as mini golf and tennis.
 Beyond The Glebe is Cockshott Point which also has some good open grassy areas and a footpath along the attractive lakeshore.
 There are a number of shops, kiosks, cafes and pubs around the lakeside area.
 Rayrigg Road car park is pay and display with toilet facilities.

 Travelling:From the car park, continue on the A592 towards the centre of Bowness town.
 Very shortly come to a mini-roundabout and turn right towards the lake, still the A592.
 Drop down the hill to enter the lakeside area.
 After a short distance the main road turns away from the lake but you can take the right turn here and follow the Glebe Road loop which gives some good views of the lake as you pass various shops and cafes.
 Additional parking is available here.